O-tee/CSS-427-NOTES/midterm review.md

 # Interrupts
-- A running process can pause when an interrupt takes over
+A running process can pause when an interrupt takes over
 - The interrupt must not corrupt registers or data used by others
 - Lock out interrupts while manipulating any variables that could be changed by interrupts.
 - Minimize time in interrupt service routines
 - “volatile” warns the compiler not to optimize variables
 - 2 external interrupts on Uno; 6 on Mega
 - Interrupt vector table provides many more

+Initialize all variables; reset will not restore original values
+- **EEPROM** is meant for parameters that seldom change
+- Interrupts can remove the need for blocking code.
+- Think of the worst case for interrupts happening at the wrong time and prevent it.
+- Integer arithmetic is faster than floating point
+- A union can remove the need to cast to another type
+- Keypad outputs to rows and reads columns.

+const int circum = 397
+- stores in flash mem
+- without const, it does to ram

+#define circum = 397
+- takes the text 'circum and replaces it with 397

 **Interrupts** are a fundamental feature in microcontrollers (like the one in an Arduino) that **temporarily pause the normal execution of code** to immediately respond to important events — like a button press, a sensor signal, or a timer expiring.